pengfei99/LinuxAdminSys/docs/debian_server/Configure_ssh_pam_ldap.md

 #### 6.2.1 The first config is `/etc/nslcd.conf`
 As you already enter some information during installation.
 This file is filled with some info.

-Below is an working example.
+Below is a working example.

 ```text
 # /etc/nslcd.conf